Rajendra Kumar: 1949–1962: Rise to prominence

 After beginning his acting career with small roles in Patanga (1949) and Jogan (1950), Rajendra Kumar appeared as a main lead in Devendra Goel's Vachan (1955) alongside Geeta Bali.
 The film emerged a hit and made him a known face.
 This was followed by Mehboob Khan's epic drama film Mother India (1957), where he played Nargis's eldest son.
 It opened to excellent audience response and went on to become an All Time Blockbuster at the box office along with being the highest-grossing film of the 1957.
 Mother India went on to win several accolades, including the National Film Award for Best Feature Film (Hindi) and was also featured in the book 1001 Movies You Must See Before You Die.

 Kumar shot to stardom in 1959 with three back-to-back hits.
 He first appeared in Vijay Bhatt's romantic musical Goonj Uthi Shehnai.
 It performed very well at the box office and proved to be a superhit.
 His next release Chirag Kahan Roshni Kahan was also hit at the box office and Yash Chopra's directional debut, the romantic social drama Dhool Ka Phool, which went on to become a blockbuster as well as one of the highest earners of the year.
 One of its song "Tu Hindu Banega Na Musalman Banega", sung by Mohammed Rafi was a huge hit.
 The following year, he co-starred alongside Ashok Kumar and Nanda in B. R. Chopra's courtroom drama Kanoon.
 The film had no songs, however, it became a hit and went on to win National Film Award for Best Feature Film (Hindi).

 1961 was the best year of Kumar's career with many successes.
 His first release, the drama film Zindagi aur Khwab opposite Meena Kumari was a critical and commercial hit.
-He then appeared in Mohan Kumar's Aas Ka Panchhi opposite Vyjayanthimala and S. S. Vasan's Gharana opposite Asha Parekh, both of them where became blockbusters.
+He then appeared in Mohan Kumar's Aas Ka Panchhi opposite Vyjayanthimala and S. S. Vasan's Gharana opposite Asha Parekh, both of which were blockbusters.
 This was followed by another major hit in Sasural and a moderate success in Pyaar Ka Saagar.